WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Experiments and Results

 Table~\ref{tbl:dataset_length_rank} reveals an interesting insight regarding the length of hints, which can be considered as one of indicators of helpfulness.
-The results suggest that \textit{high-quality hints tend to be shorter in length (measured by the number of words) than the lower quality hints.} This finding indicates an inverse correlation between hint length and helpfulness, challenging the intuition that longer hints are more informative or specific, and therefore more useful.
+The results suggest that \textit{high-quality hints tend to be shorter in length (measured by the number of words) than the lower-quality hints.} This finding indicates an inverse correlation between the hint length and helpfulness, challenging the intuition that longer hints are more informative or specific, and therefore more useful.
 In contrast, shorter hints appear to be more concise and easier to follow, likely presenting more helpful information in the first place.

 We also evaluate the hints in the entire \datasetname dataset (and separately, in its train and test subsets) using the relevance, readability, convergence, familiarity, length, and answer leakage degree.
-We then compare these values with the ones obtained for TriviaHG dataset~\cite{triviahg_mozafari} - the only existing hint dataset.
+We then compare these values with the ones obtained for the TriviaHG dataset~\cite{triviahg_mozafari} - the highest-quality and largest hint dataset available.
 The comparison results are presented in Table~\ref{tbl:quality_wiki_triviahg}.
-The results indicate that in terms of relevance, readability, answer leakage degree, and familiarity, the metrics are nearly same between the two datasets.
+The results indicate that in terms of relevance, readability, answer leakage degree, and familiarity, the metrics are nearly the same between the two datasets.
 However, \datasetname has better convergence values compared to TriviaHG.
-Additionally, the hints in \datasetname are shorter in length, as measured by word count, than TriviaHG.
+Additionally, the hints in \datasetname are shorter, as measured by the word count.
 These results indicate that the hints in \datasetname are of higher quality.

-Lastly, Figure~\ref{fig:dataset_convergence_rank} demonstrates the negative correlation between the convergence scores of hints and their helpfulness as represented by hint ranks assigned by crowdworkers.
-The plot suggests that \textit{the convergence scores can be considered a reliable metric for evaluating the helpfulness of hints and for hint ranking.} In other words, the higher the convergence, the higher the rank of the hint.
+Lastly, Figure~\ref{fig:dataset_convergence_rank} demonstrates the correlation between the convergence scores of hints and their helpfulness as represented by hint ranks assigned by crowdworkers.
+The plot suggests that \textit{the convergence scores can be considered a reliable metric for evaluating the helpfulness of hints and can be used for hint ranking.} In other words, the higher the convergence, the higher the rank of the hint.